Fair value

-In accounting, fair value is a rational and unbiased estimate of the potential market price of a good, service, or asset.
+In economics and accounting, fair value is a rational and unbiased estimate of the potential market price of a good, service, or asset.
 The derivation takes into account such objective factors as the costs associated with production or replacement, market conditions and matters of supply and demand.
 Subjective factors may also be considered such as the risk characteristics, the cost of and return on capital, and individually perceived utility.

 Economic understanding

 Market price

 There are two schools of thought about the relation between the market price and fair value in any form of market, but especially with regard to tradable assets: